-I happened to already own a copy of The End of Vandalism, which has been languishing on my shelves for the full twenty-one years!
+I happen to already own a copy of The End of Vandalism, which has been languishing on my shelves for the full twenty-one years!
 Why it got forgotten, I have no idea, but seeing a bit of buzz around the author’s name due to these reprints, I dug it out.
-I now want to read the others, it was that good!
+I now want to read all of the others, it was that good!

-The story centres around three characters whom we meet on the first page and follow over several years.
+The story centres around three characters whom we meet on the first page and follows them over the years.